QuentinRa/blog.quentinra.dev/tools-and-frameworks/random/websites/canva.md

 1. Fetching the first delete icon (see `popup`)

 2. It will open a popup to restore/delete permanently the associated element.
-The script waits for **0.8s** for the popup to open, then click on delete permanently (see `deleteNode`)
+The script waits for **0.8s** for the popup to open, then clicks on delete permanently (see `deleteNode`)

 3. The script will wait for **0.8s** for the big popup with the last confirmation to open.
 Then, it will check the checkbox saying that it may break your designs (see `checkbox`)